 Frequently Asked Questions

-5. What is the best chrome extension for 2026?
+What is the best Chrome proxy extension?

-6. Can a proxy extension unblock websites?
+Can a Chrome proxy extension use SOCKS5?